dog-broad/OS_Notes/Java.md

 | Update and Maintenance     | Requires updates and maintenance to the application files.   | Updates can be made to the applet on the server without user action.   |
 | Offline Availability       | Can be used offline once installed on the user's computer.    | Requires an internet connection to load and execute the applet.       |

-Please note that the actual usage and behavior of Java applications and applets may vary depending on the specific implementation and requirements.
-The table provides a general comparison between the two based on common characteristics and use cases.

-In summary, Java applications are standalone programs that run on the underlying operating system and require the main( ) method for execution.
-They have full access to local resources and can establish connections with other servers.
-On the other hand, Java applets are small programs embedded in web pages, run on the client-side within a Java-based web browser, and are limited in accessing local resources and establishing server connections.

 # Sketch the MVC architecture and also explain each and every component in it.